 Is deleted-but-not-gone electronic evidence a "bet the case" concern?
-Ask convicted financier Frank Quattrone, domestic maven Martha Stewart or accused murderer Scott Peterson.
+Ask Morgan Stanley or domestic maven Martha Stewart or convicted murderer Scott Peterson.
 Ask anyone at accounting giant Arthur Andersen.
 Wait, can't do that.
 Arthur Andersen is gone, hoisted on a petard of e-mail and shredded work papers.